marciogranzotto/addons-repository/README.md

 - [Open an issue for the add-on: Lovelace Kindle Screensaver][lovelace-kindle-screensaver-issue]
 - [Open an issue for the add-on: Nightscout][nightscout-issue]
+- [Open an issue for the add-on: Telegram Bot Amazon][telegram-bot-amazon-issue]
 - [Open an issue for the add-on: Transmission NAS][transmission-nas-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]